VK Jug

 Vaterpolski klub Jug (Jug Water Polo Club) is a professional water polo club based in Dubrovnik, Croatia.
 The club was established in 1923 as part of sports society "JUG".
-As of the 2021–22 season, VK Jug competes in the Croatian League, Regional League A1 and LEN Champions League.
+As of the 2025–26 season, VK Jug competes in the Croatian League and Euro Cup.

 History

 1923–1941

 Since establishment in 1923, Jug was one of the most successful water polo clubs in Yugoslavia.
 It won fourteen Yugoslav Water Polo Championship titles in Kingdom of Yugoslavia.

 1945–1991

 During the existence of SFR Yugoslavia, Jug was among the elite Yugoslav water polo clubs, winning a total of eights Yugoslav Water Polo Championship titles; three in a row from 1949 to 1951, four in a row from 1980 to 1983, and their last one in 1985.
 Jug also won its first European title, the Champions Cup, in 1981.
 It also won the National Cup of Yugoslavia in 1981 and 1983.

 1991–2008

 After the breakup of Yugoslavia in 1991, Jug won six Croatian First League of Water Polo championships and eight Croatian Water Polo Cup titles until the 2007–08 season.
 It cemented its dominance in Croatia by winning the top-tier continental 2000–01 LEN Champions League and 2005–06 LEN Euroleague titles.

 Dubrovnik City Council honoured the club in 1997 with the City of Dubrovnik Award.